iamuditg/go-concurrency-patterns/pubsub/readme.md

 # Pub-Sub Concurrency Pattern

 ## Description
-The Pub-Sub (Publisher-Subscriber) concurrency pattern is used for decoupling components in a system.
-Publishers publish events, and subscribers receive and process those events.
-It allows for a one-to-many relationship between publishers and subscribers, where multiple subscribers can receive events from one or more publishers.
+This repository provides an implementation of the Publish-Subscribe (PubSub) concurrency pattern in Go, along with a Broker component.
+The PubSub pattern allows for loose coupling between publishers and subscribers, enabling scalable and flexible concurrent systems.

+## Subscriber
+The Subscriber struct represents a subscriber that receives messages from the broker.
+Each subscriber has a unique ID and a channel to receive messages.

+## Broker
+The Broker struct serves as the central message broker.
+It maintains a mapping of topics to subscribers.
+The broker allows subscribers to subscribe to specific topics and handles the distribution of messages to the appropriate subscribers.
+It provides methods to subscribe, unsubscribe, and publish messages.

-## Implementation
+## Message
-In this example, we demonstrate the Pub-Sub pattern by implementing a simple publisher and two subscribers.
-The main steps involved in the implementation are as follows:

-1. Create a `Publisher` struct that maintains a map of subscribers.
-2. Create a `Subscriber` struct that contains an event channel for receiving events and a shutdown channel for graceful shutdown.
-3. Implement methods for adding/removing subscribers and publishing events in the `Publisher` struct.
-4. Launch goroutines for each subscriber to receive and process events.
-5. Use channels for communication between the publisher and subscribers.
-6. Publish events by sending them to the event channels of the subscribers.
+The Message struct represents a message published by a publisher.
+It includes a topic and the actual data of the message.

 ## Usage
-To run the example, execute the following command: go run pubsub.go
+To use the PubSub concurrency pattern with the Broker component, follow these steps:

+1. Create a new instance of the Broker using NewBroker().
+2. Create one or more Subscriber instances and specify their unique IDs and channels for message reception.
+3. Subscribe the subscribers to specific topics using the Subscribe() method of the broker.
+4. Spawn goroutines for each subscriber and invoke their Update() methods to start receiving messages.
+5. Publish messages to the topics of interest using the Publish() method of the broker.
+6. Unsubscribe subscribers from topics when they are no longer interested in receiving messages using the Unsubscribe() method of the broker.
+7. Ensure that all subscriber channels are properly closed when the program finishes executing.